 The Cultural Centre is also home to the State Library of Western Australia and the brand new, architecturally stunning WA Museum Boola Bardip.
 Boola Bardip means ‘many stories’ in the Noongar First People’s language and is true to its name.
 The expansive collection is broadly categorised in three key themes, and then broken down into smaller exhibitions.
 It’s well worth a visit.

-On the other side of the CBD, the Elizabeth Quay development on the Swan River was unveiled to the eager public in early 2016 to fanfare and laser lights, and has added a whole new dimension to city life.
-The swirling metallic footbridge is the centrepiece of the precinct and links the promenades, Elizabeth Quay Island and the ferry terminal.
-The development seeks to reconnect locals with the Swan River through the expansion of waterfront entertainment and dining options.
-There are several pieces of public sculpture on display throughout the precinct, including First Contact by Noongar artist Laurel Nannup.
+On the opposite side of the CBD, the Elizabeth Quay redevelopment by the Swan River was unveiled to the public in early 2016, and has added a whole new dimension to city life.
+The swirling metallic footbridge is the centrepiece of the precinct and links the promenades, Elizabeth Quay Island, and the ferry terminal.
+The project sought to reconnect Perthites with the Swan through the expansion of waterfront entertainment and dining options, and it has certainly succeeded in doing so.
+There are pieces of public sculpture on display throughout the precinct, including First Contact by Noongar artist Laurel Nannup.

 The importance of the Perth riverfront to the Noongar is explained during the fascinating 90-minute walking tour of Elizabeth Quay offered by Go Cultural Aboriginal Tours.
 Guests learn about the six Indigenous-recognised seasons and how they influenced the day to day lives of the Noongar, along with key aspects of local culture prior to European settlement.
 Go Cultural Aboriginal Tours also offers a guided walk through Kings Park.